-Orleans Southwest Supervisory Union (OSSU) is the educational support, planning, and administrative unit serving eight school districts in six Vermont towns: Craftsbury, Greensboro, Hardwick, Stannard, Wolcott, and Woodbury.
+Orleans Southwest Supervisory Union (OSSU) is the educational support, planning, and administrative unit serving five school districts in six Vermont towns: Craftsbury, Greensboro, Hardwick, Stannard, Wolcott, and Woodbury.

-Under Vermont Statute, supervisory unions are required to complete certain activities.
-In accordance with the law, OSSU provides special education coordination and oversight, student assessment coordination, curriculum coordination, professional development coordination, human resources, budget development, finance, food service, transportation, accounting services, internet technology management, data system management, and school board support.
+In accordance with Vermont Statute, OSSU provides special education coordination and oversight, student assessment coordination, curriculum coordination, professional development coordination, human resources, budget development, finance, food service, transportation, accounting services, internet technology management, data system management, and school board support.
 The staff who complete these functions under the direction of the superintendent work out of the OSSU Central Office.

 The supervisory union is governed by the supervisory union board, which is comprised of school board members from each member district in the union.
 In addition, each member school district has its own school board.